onflow/flow-playground-tutorials/tutorials/08-resource-compose/README.md

         }

         /// showOrder allows to view the order by returning an Order struct,
-        /// thereby obviation the need for moving the Pizza resource pub fun showOrder(): Order {
+        /// thereby obviates the need for moving the Pizza resource pub fun showOrder(): Order {
             let toppingNames: [String] = []
             //iteration is a bit special because of https://github.com/onflow/cadence/issues/704